gordonbates/alien-gamepy/README.md

 To clone a copy of the code in the repository, the following steps are required:

-- Go to https://github.com and select the Repository called 'rock_paper_scissors'
+- Go to https://github.com and select the Repository called 'alien-gamepy'
 - Click on the button called 'Code" and a pop-out window will show options to Clone through:
    - HTTPS
    - SSH